spencerdouglas7/spencerdouglas7.github.io/README.md

 ### Stephen Gould Shipping & Receiving Manager/Calendar (Web application)
   Designed and developed independently in coordination with SGI employees.
 Created during my time as a Software Engineering Intern at Stephen Gould
   Indianapolis.
-Currently in use as SGI's primary means of scheduling, tracking, and coordinating all its deliveries & shipments.
+Used as a means of scheduling, tracking, and communicating in regard to all deliveries & shipments.
 Provides ability to schedule/track trucks, edit info about current appointments, automatically email employees about issues/changes, late shipments, etc. Has been a tremendous success & greatly increased S&R accountability and traceability.